Image

 Collaboration with UVM Center On Rural Addiction

-To reduce high rates of tobacco use among people with mental health and substance use disorders, the Tobacco Control Program (VTCP) partnered with the University of Vermont Center On Rural Addiction (UVM CORA), a trusted organization already serving this population in rural Vermont by increasing access to SUD and tobacco use disorder treatment.
+To reduce high rates of tobacco use among people with mental health and substance use disorders, the Tobacco Control Program (VTCP) partnered with the University of Vermont Center On Rural Addiction (UVM CORA), a trusted organization already serving this population in rural Vermont by increasing access to substance use disorder (SUD) and tobacco use disorder treatment.

 The Problem: